fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

 .. raw:: html

     <p>
-    We use dataset number 179 from the Hexagon ML / UCR Time Series Anomaly Detection Archive.
+    We use dataset number 179 from the <a href="https://www.cs.ucr.edu/~eamonn/time_series_data_2018/" target="_blank">Hexagon ML / UCR Time Series Anomaly Detection Archive</a>.
-    The dataset includes a single time series representing a human subject ECG trace sourced from record s30791 in the Long Term ST Database (LTST DB).
-The length of the time series is 55000 observations.
-The first 23000 observations are included in the training set, while the remaining 32000 observations are included in the test set.
-The training set contains only normal data, while the test set contains an anomalous heartbeat between observations 52600 and 52800.
+    The dataset includes a single time series representing a human subject ECG trace sourced from record <i>s30791</i> in the <a href="https://physionet.org/content/ltstdb/1.0.0/" target="_blank">
+    Long Term ST Database (LTST DB)</a>.
+The length of the time series is 55,000 observations.
+The first 23,000 observations are included in the training set, while the remaining 32,000 observations are included in the test set.
+The training set contains only normal data, while the test set contains an anomalous heartbeat between observations 52,600 and 52,800.
     </p>

 .. raw:: html